-Grow Up and Just Love Chocolate by The Shouting Mute, is a poetic journey about a young man Dave (The Shouting Mute) working out how to live his life.
-The spirit of his dearest school friend, Terry, is there to listen and to help Dave discover who or what does he really love.
-The story interweaves his many different relationships, from human ones to Comic book hero’s and the objects that he must rely on to help him along his journey of discovery.
+‘Grow Up and Just Love Chocolate’ is a poetic journey about a young man Dave (The Shouting Mute) working out how to live his life.
+The story interweaves his many different relationships, including comic book heroes and the inanimate objects, made animate, that he relies on to help him along his journey.
+The spirit of his dearest school friend, Terry, is also there to listen and help Dave discover who, or what, he really loves.

+With an award from Arts Council England, Grants for the Arts and supported by Diverse City and Lighthouse Poole, ‘Grow up and Just Love Chocolate’ undertook a period of research and development in November 2017 with the aim of exploring how poetry could be performed in different creative ways.
 The Shouting Mute aims to promote communication through poetry and creativity.
-By merging art forms poetry becomes more accessible and appealing to a wider audience.
-With an award from Arts Council England, Grants for the Arts and supported by Diverse City and Lighthouse Poole, Grow up and Just Love Chocolate undertook a period of R&D in November 2017 with the aim of exploring how poetry could be performed in different creative ways.
+By merging art forms, poetry becomes more accessible and appealing to a wider audience.

 This mix of electronic voice , physical voice and visual voices created colour, energy and vibrancy, enabling a deeper meaning and emotion to be conveyed within the work .
 Relationships within our daily lives were explored resulting in a narrative that took the audience on the journey of what its like growing up and suddenly finding yourself as an adult.

 ‘Grow up and Just Love Chocolate’ uses a variety of techniques to express and explore the human voice.
 As a poet The Shouting Mute uses an alternative communication device, which allows him to question and challenge his audience about who’s voice they imagine when they hear the emotionless robotic voice of his communication device.
 What emotions and feelings can be conveyed in monotone?